WonkManGood/oliGHT/README.md

 ### oliGHT
-Instead of searching for random software others have create, here's a wrapper ontop of MicroPython's neopixel libraries for more. . . *personal* functionality.
+Instead of searching for random software others have created, here's a wrapper on top of MicroPython's neopixel libraries for more personal functionality.

 It's just a light board for my <1yo son.
 Feel free to critique and commit.
-Still rather new at all this.

 @Wonkers